Vax-Before-Travel Vaccines

 Zika Virus Vaccines

-While Zika virus outbreaks continue primarily in India and the Region of the Americas in 2024, no approved Zika vaccine is available.
+While Zika virus outbreaks continue primarily in India and the Region of the Americas in 2025, no approved Zika vaccine is currently available.

-Note: This content is aggregated from various news sources and vaccine research organizations and has been fact-checked by healthcare providers, such as Dr. Robert Carlson.
+Note: This content is aggregated from various news sources and vaccine research organizations and has been fact-checked by healthcare professionals, including Dr. Robert Carlson.